Bobby Witt Jr. Player Props: Royals vs. Guardians

 Bobby Witt Jr. At The Plate

-- Witt Jr. has picked up a hit in 48 of 77 games this season, with multiple hits 21 times.
+- Witt Jr. has picked up a hit in 48 of 78 games this year, with multiple hits 21 times.

-- In 32.5% of his games this season, Witt Jr. has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in three contests.
+- Witt Jr. has an RBI in 25 of 78 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.